John Bligh (Royal Navy officer): Napoleonic Wars

-Blockade of Cap-François
+Blockade of Cap-Français

-Bligh initially blockaded Cap-François but had difficulty in preventing the port being resupplied by small vessels operating from the island's northern ports.
-He decided to launch an attack on Port Dauphin, hoping to capture it and deny it to the French, and at the same time capture or destroy the French 28-gun ship Sagesse that lay in the harbour.
+Bligh initially blockaded Cap-Français but was unable to prevent it from being resupplied by small vessels operating from Saint-Domingue's northern ports.
+He decided to launch an attack on Fort-Dauphin, intending on capturing it along with taking or destroying the 28-gun frigate Sagesse that lay in its harbour.
 Bligh anchored off the port on 8 September 1803 and bombarded Fort la Bouque.
-The bombardment was so well directed that the French were unable to make an effective reply, and eventually hauled down the colours.
-Bligh then had Theseus towed into the harbour with the ship's boats, and fired several shots at Sagesse, which promptly surrendered as well.
-Faced with the loss of the ship, the garrison's commander decided that he could no longer defend against a force of native Haitians who were attempting to expel the French from the island.
-He approached Bligh and requested to be allowed to surrender his forces to him and have them evacuated, fearing that they would be massacred if they fell into Haitian hands.
-Bligh agreed to take their surrender and having spiked the fort's guns and destroyed its ammunition, evacuated the garrison and transported them to Cap-François.
+The bombardment was so well directed that fort's garrison was unable to make an effective reply and eventually surrendered.
+Bligh then had Theseus towed into the harbour with the ship's boats and fired several shots at Sagesse, which soon struck her colours.
+Due to Sagesse's capture, Fort-Dauphin's commander decided that he could no longer resist rebel forces besieging the port and approached Bligh, requesting to surrender his forces to him and have them evacuated as he feared a massacre if they fell into rebel hands.
+Bligh accepted their surrender and evacuated the garrison to Cap-Français after having the fort's guns spiked and its ammunition destroyed.

-On their arrival there they found that the French garrison's situation was desperate.
-General Dumont and his suite had been captured by the Haitians, and Cap-François was in imminent danger of falling to an army led by Jean-Jacques Dessalines.
-The French begged Bligh to intercede on behalf of Dumont, and he was able to secure the General and his staff's release.
-Unable to defend Cap-François any longer, the commander there, Rochambeau, agreed to surrender it to the Haitians and evacuate by 30 November.
+Upon their arrival at Cap-Français, Bligh found that the garrison there was in a desperate situation, as the port was besieged by a rebel army under Jean-Jacques Dessalines.
+A French general named Dumont and his entourage had been captured by rebels who planned on executing them, with Bligh securing their release after the French begged him to do so.
+Unable to defend Cap-Français, the garrison's commander Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau agreed to surrender the port to the rebels and evacuate by 30 November.
 Rochambeau then approached the commander of the British blockade, Commodore John Loring, and attempted to negotiate passage for his squadron from the port.
 The negotiations did not result in an acceptable agreement for either side, though Rochambeau was hopeful that his squadron would be able to escape the blockade under cover of bad weather.

-By 30 November the blockade was still in force, and the Haitians had begun to take possession of the forts surrounding the harbour, threatening to use their guns to destroy the French ships with heated shot.
-Loring sent Bligh into the harbour, where he met with Captain Henry Barré of the French squadron, who urged Bligh to arrange a capitulation to save the garrison and squadron from being destroyed by the Haitians.
+By 30 November the blockade was still in force, and rebel troops began to take possession of the forts surrounding the harbour, intending on using their guns to destroy the French ships there with heated shot.
+Loring sent Bligh into the harbour, where he met with French Captain Henry Barré, who urged Bligh to arrange a capitulation to save the garrison and squadron from being destroyed by the rebels.
 Bligh agreed and obtained the formal surrender of the port to the British, and arranged with Dessalines to allow their evacuation.
-The squadron then sailed out and surrendered to the British force.
+The squadron then sailed out and surrendered to the British.